 Product Name: Mixed Olives in Brine

 Within RME, Wastage can be applied against an Ingredient from the Supply Details tab:

 There is a nutritional value of 214kcal per 100g:

 Fig.2 - Nutritional value

-RME will calculate all recipes based on the wastage having been removed from the recipe quantity.
+RME will default to calculate all recipes based on the wastage having been removed from the recipe quantity.

 Therefore, any quantities added to a recipe must be the usable quantity.